mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 <p class="caption">(\#fig:diablo-plotarrow)(ref:diablo-plotarrow)</p>
 </div>

 (ref:diablo-plotarrow) **Arrow plot from multiblock sPLS-DA performed on the `breast.TCGA` study.** The samples are projected into the space spanned by the first two components for each data set then overlaid across data sets.
 The start of the arrow indicates the centroid between all data sets for a given sample and the tip of the arrow the location of the same sample in each block.
 Arrows further from their centroid indicate some disagreement between the data sets.
-Samples are coloured by cancer subtype (\textcolor{blue}{Basal}, \textcolor{orange}{Her2} and \textcolor{grey}{LumA}).
+Samples are coloured by cancer subtype (<span style='color: #388ECC;'>Basal</span>, <span style='color: #F68B33;'>Her2</span> and <span style='color: #585858;'>LumA</span>).

 This plot shows that globally, the discrimination of all breast cancer subtypes can be extracted from all data sets, however, there are some dissimilarities at the samples level across data sets (the common information cannot be extracted in the same way across data sets).

 ## Variable plots {#diablo:result:varplot}

 The visualisation of the selected variables is crucial to mine their associations in multiblock sPLS-DA.
-Here we revisit existing outputs presented in Section 2.2 with further developments for multiple data set integration.
+Here we revisit existing outputs presented in Module 2 with further developments for multiple data set integration.
 All the plots presented provide complementary information for interpreting the results.

 ### `plotVar`

 The correlation circle plot highlights the contribution of each selected variable to each component.
-Important variables should be close to the large circle (see Section 2.2).
+Important variables should be close to the large circle (see Module 2).
 Here, only the variables selected on components 1 and 2 are depicted (across all blocks), see Figure \@ref(fig:diablo-plotvar).
 Clusters of points indicate a strong correlation between variables.
 For better visibility we chose to hide the variable names.

 ```r